#IMSCB

 The Beginning

-The Medical Students’ Society comprised, at first, ten founding members.
+The Medical Students’ Society was formed, at first, of ten founding members.
 According to the articles of association, the Society comprised active, corresponding and honorific members.
 Notable honorific members of the society were: Carol Davila, Nicolae Manolescu, Nicolae Kretzulescu, Constantin Cantacuzino, Alexandru Obregia, Mina Minovici, Theodor Ionescu, Ernest Juvara and many others.

 During the meeting on March 9th, 1875, Nicolae Manolescu presented his dissertation on “Cholera”, thus inaugurating a series of Society conferences; these would form the basis on which the whole edifice of scientific activity within the society was built.